Investing in Artificial Intelligence for Retail: Why it Matters for Long-Term Growth

 Many brands have zeroed in on their online shopping platforms in order to meet and hopefully exceed these changing customer expectations.
 The new gold standard is becoming truly ‘omnichannel’ – in other words, having a brand that extends its digital fluency beyond the e-commerce platform and into its stores, using technology to elevate the in-person experience.
 These efforts have manifested in sophisticated mobile apps, geotargeting technology, and even “smart” fitting rooms.

 Like it or not, AI is here to stay and it’s worth understanding how major brands are implementing the technology within their operational infrastructure.
-Read on to learn more about AI and its potential long-term impact on retail.
+Read on to learn more about artificial intelligence in retail business and its potential long-term impact.

 What is Artificial Intelligence?